Fashion Glossary

 Deutsch: Camisole / Español: camisola / Português: camisola / Français: camisole / Italiano: canottiera

-Camisole refers to a lightweight, sleeveless undergarment for women, typically extending to the waist.
+Camisole refers to a lightweight, Sleeveless undergarment for women, typically extending to the waist.
 Traditionally worn under clothing for modesty or to protect finer garments from body oils and sweat, camisoles have evolved into versatile fashion items that can be worn both as undergarments and as outerwear.

 Description